dpk121/Camera-Interfacing-Real-Time-Video-Processing-Pipeline-Based-On-FPGA/README.md

 - run the jupyter web page using either static or router connection.

  - PYNQ contains predefined code for using base overlay and other hardware ports.
+ - CameraScript.py defines the use of DMA and PS GPIO IP in PS and transfer data from PS to data FIFO PL for hardware processing.

  - keep realsense_depth.py and detect distance.py file in same folder where python script is written to use realsense camera